hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/1627.webp)

-Then, the battery charger and connector is placed right next to the rest of the power management.
+Then, the battery charger and connector are placed right next to the rest of the power management.

 > I'd recommend flipping the connector compared to how I placed it in the image because the ICSP header is obstructing my clips.
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/1728.webp)